Price-Point/public-api-docs/corporate-accounts/routes.md

 # Corporate Accounts Routes

 ### 1. Creating a move
 A move is the main resource that most of this API is based off of.
-Creating one requires all of the top level move data as well as origin, destination, and at least one shipment that contains an update.
+Creating one requires all the top-level move data as well as origin, destination, and at least one shipment that contains an update.
 Below is a valid example.

 Request:
 ```